GurushanthGowdar/AROGYA_SEVA_/README.md

 # AROGYA_SEVA_
-Arogya seva is a project built following the Flask framework.
+Arogya seva is a project built following the Flask framework .
 The project uses Html,css for the frontend.the application  uses Bootstrap 5.1V for responsive design .
 For connecting the project to MySQL database the application uses the ORM SqlAlchemy.
 Software required - Xampp server (https://www.apachefriends.org/download.html)
                     VSCode (or any oder IDE which can run python v3)